Aromatic Plants, Aromatherapy and the Bible

 Genesis 35:14 (NIV) describes Jacob pouring oil onto a pillar (the anointing of an object):

 "Jacob set up a stone pillar at the place where God had talked with him, and he poured out a drink offering on it; he also poured oil on it.
 Jacob called the place where God had talked with him Bethel."

 Luke 7: 36-38 shares how a woman, in tears over her sin, applies fragranced oil to Christ's feet:

 Some debate exists over this story, but it's believed that this woman sought to seek forgiveness and bless (anoint) Christ.
-Regardless, this story reflects the honest and loving desire of this repentent woman to respectfully bless Jesus' feet.
-This story also shows that anointing of not only the head, but also the feet was prefered at that time.
+Regardless, this story reflects the honest and loving desire of this repentant woman to respectfully bless Jesus' feet.
+This story also shows that anointing of not only the head, but also the feet was preferred at that time.
 Speculation exists to what type of "perfume" was used by this woman to anoint Jesus' feet.
 It is likely that she used a very costly virgin olive oil that was fragranced with myrrh or other costly botanicals.
 It is said that the oil she used was quite precious and may have cost up to a year's salary.

 For more information about anointing oils and for recipes for creating your own anointing oils, refer to Aromatherapy Anointing Oils: Spiritual Blessings, Ceremonies & Affirmations by Joni Keim Loughran and Rual Bull.

 "But thanks be to God, who always leads us in triumphal procession in Christ and through us spreads everywhere the fragrance of the knowledge of Him."

 2 Corinthians 2:14 (NIV)

 Aromatic botanicals and infused oils were also widely used for more secular reasons: